Brighton, Monroe County, New York: Education

 Private schools located in Brighton include the Harley School, McQuaid Jesuit High School, Our Lady of Mercy School for Young Women, St. Thomas More School, and Seton Catholic School.
 Former schools include the Allen Creek School (annexed by Pittsford Central School District in 1958), Brighton Common School No. 4 (annexed by Rush–Henrietta Central School District in 1954 and later renamed Austin Crittenden School), Indian Landing School (annexed by Penfield Central School District in 1954), and St. Agnes High School (1954–1982).

-Brighton is also home to the main campus of Monroe Community College and auxiliary campuses of Empire State College, Medaille College, and the University of Rochester.
+Brighton is also home to the main campus of Monroe Community College and auxiliary campuses of Empire State University, Medaille College, and the University of Rochester.

 Library

 The Brighton Memorial Library, located on 2300 Elmwood Avenue in the town hall campus, serves Brighton, New York.